 “I can’t believe I’m talking to you right now,” I typed.
 “This is so effing absurd, but one of the coolest things ever!”

-I was perched in a comfy couch in Casa, Kemang–my favorite place in town to read and write, or have a lovely chat with my besties.
+I was perched on a comfy couch in Casa, Kemang–my favorite place in town to read and write or have a lovely chat with my besties.
 That Saturday, it was raining heavily outside, and I was glued to my computer screen, talking to Mishka.

 (I didn’t tell Mishka–yet, that one of my greatest life advice also came from a cab driver in Jakarta’s hellish traffic jam.
 But I’ll save that story for the next post)

 “How does it feel to write something as… honest?”
 I asked Mishka.
 When I read The Long Run, I got nervous imagining how different people who were being featured in the story would react to it–and to him.
 “Do you struggle in the middle of writing it?
 Like how much should you put out and how much should you hold?”

 “Writing the Kindle Singles is always exhausting,” said Mishka.
 “I try to write them like I’m writing a private diary that no one will see.
 Then, before I can stop myself, I send it to my editor.
 And then it goes out to the world and I have to deal with the consequences.
 It can cause me a lot of anxiety, heartache, worry… but the end result is worth it.
 I’d rather have people hate me for being honest than love me for being something I’m not.
 I’m a flawed human being with a lot of bad habits and foolish tendencies with lots of poor decisions and ugly shit in my past.
 I think that’s something a lot of people relate to.”

 He was right (and it was funny he said that because a few days ago I had just written a piece about dealing with our pasts).